caddyserver/website/src/docs/markdown/conventions.md

 - `1.5h`
 - `2h45m`

-In the [JSON config](/docs/json/), duration values can also be integers which represents nanoseconds.
+In the [JSON config](/docs/json/), duration values can also be integers which represent nanoseconds.